-The Broadcasting and Telecommunications Legislative Review
+More recent developments: the Broadcasting and Telecommunications Legislative Review

-Many of the above-noted issues governing the broadcasting and telecommunications sector were considered as part of the Broadcasting and Telecommunications Legislative Review, an initiative announced jointly by the Canadian Ministers of Innovation, Science and Economic Development and Canadian Heritage in 2018.
+Beginning in 2018, a forensic assessment of the regulatory framework governing the broadcasting and telecommunications sectors was conducted as part of the Broadcasting and Telecommunications Legislative Review, an initiative announced jointly by the Canadian Ministers of Innovation, Science and Economic Development and Canadian Heritage.
 The Ministers created the Broadcasting and Telecommunications Legislative Review ("BTLR") "Panel of Experts" to review the broadcasting and telecommunications suite of legislation (Broadcasting Act, Telecommunications Act and Radiocommunication Act) and the accompanying regulatory frameworks.
 The stated purpose of the review was to "examine the existing legislative framework and tools in the context of the digital age and what changes may be needed" to support both telecommunications objectives (promoting competition and affordability for internet and mobile wireless, and net neutrality) and media sector objectives (content creation in the digital environment, cultural diversity and strengthening Canadian media undertakings).

-The BTLR panel conducted a year-long consultation process and issued an interim report on these deliberations in June 2019.
-On January 29, 2020, the BTLR panel submitted its final report to the government.
-The panel has put forward a broad, sweeping set of proposals to re-work the legislative "plumbing" in the communications sector with a view, as it describes, to "better prepare the country for an era of constant and rapid technological change."
-The panel made 85 recommendations spanning the telecommunications and media sectors, some of which are reproduced below:
+The BTLR Panel issued its recommendations in January 2020, putting forward a broad, sweeping set of proposals to re-work the legislative "plumbing" in the communications sector with a view, as it describes, to "better prepare the country for an era of constant and rapid technological change."
+The panel made 85 recommendations spanning the telecommunications and media sectors.